Qatar Airways ups holding in BA-owner IAG to 25.1% with new $600 million stake

 Qatar Airways Group Chief Executive Akbar Al Baker said: “Our investment to date has been highly successful and the announced increase in our shareholding is evidence of our continued support of IAG and its strategy.”

-The cost of increasing its IAG holding is 465 million pounds ($604 million), based on the closing price of IAG’s shares on Tuesday.
+The cost of increasing its IAG holding is 465 million pounds, based on the closing price of IAG’s shares on Tuesday.

-Qatar first invested in IAG in 2015, buying 9.99% of the company, and has steadily increased it since then.
+Qatar first invested in IAG in 2015, buying 9.99% of the company, and has steadily increased its holding since then.

-Reporting by Paul Sandle in London and Alexander Cornwell in Dubai; editing by Kate Holton/Guy Faulconbridge
+Reporting by Paul Sandle in London and Alexander Cornwell in Dubai; Editing by Guy Faulconbridge and David Holmes